yomorun/y3-codec-golang/explainer.md

 ## Problem and Motivation

-- There isn't an efficient codec under persistent connection in the market, for example Protobuf is aimed at the scene of offline data, while users are facing the real-time data processing, and this kind of data is generated at high-frequency and the changing of data structure is low-frequency.
+- There isn't an efficient codec under persistent connection in the market, for example Protocol Buffers is aimed at the scene of offline data, while users are facing the real-time data processing, and this kind of data is generated at high-frequency and the changing of data structure is low-frequency.
-- In the decoding stage, other codecs are full decode, we have to get a full data packet before we can start the decoding process, which is low efficiency in real-time data processing.
+- In the decoding stage, other codecs are full decode, the users have to get a full data packet before they can start the decoding process, which is low efficiency in real-time data processing.

 ## Goals

 - Faster than real-time.
 - Provide efficient `decoding` for real-time stream processing under persistent connection.
 Users don't have to wait to get the full packet before they can start `decoding`.
-- Users only need to 'observe key' to get the data they concern.
+- Users only need to `observe key` to get the data they concern.

 ## Key use-cases